Updated on 3rd January 2026 | 4:46 PM | #MBAPersonalInterview

-A personal interview is an essential part of the selection process for many business schools when it comes to MBA (Master of Business Administration) admissions.
-It's an individual, face-to-face interaction between a candidate and a panel of interviewers, typically professors and alumni of the business school.
-The interview aims to assess the candidate's suitability for the program beyond their academic qualifications.
-During the in-person interview, the admissions committee evaluates a candidate's communication and interpersonal skills as well as general fit for the MBA program.
-It allows the committee to go beyond the information presented in the written application, such as the resume, essays, and letters of recommendation.
+Usually, the MBA personal interview aims to assess the candidate's suitability for the program beyond their academic qualifications.
+During the IIM Personal Interview, the admissions committee evaluates a candidate's communication and interpersonal skills, as well as their general fit for the MBA program.
+This gives the committee access to more information than what is contained in the written application, including the recommendation letters, essays, and CV.

 In addition to the written application, a personal interview is a comprehensive tool that helps the admissions committee at IIMs and other B-schools determine whether or not a candidate is qualified for the MBA program.
 It offers a more comprehensive understanding of each applicant than just their professional background and academic accomplishments.